Sexuality: Medical Issues, Trauma, and Abuse

 Vanessa Snyder, PhD

-Dr. Vanessa Snyder currently serves as the interim president of Richmont Graduate University.
+Dr. Vanessa Snyder currently serves as the Chief Clinical Officer at No Longer Bound.
 She is both a Licensed Professional Counselor and Licensed Marriage and Family Therapist in private practice in Atlanta, Georgia.
 She is a 2008 graduate of Richmont Graduate University.
 Her areas of research interests include: sexual abuse and trauma; trauma effects on the God perception; assessment and play/art therapy, in treatment of adults who experience trauma/complex trauma; complex trauma model protocol used for human trafficking and dissociative disorders.
 She is currently working with Hope for Justice (Nashville, TN) on research and program evaluations of trauma treatment models in sex trafficking shelters.

 Course Description: Sexuality, Medical Issues, Trauma, and Abuse is an intermediate ctraining in counseling for sexual issues that covers the two main subject areas of advanced physiological issues (primarily hormones and medications) and counseling for sexual trauma and abuse.
 Participants will explore current theories and research in these subject areas as well as continuing to develop their theory of sexuality in these subject areas.
 Special attention is also given to exploring the problem of pain and self care of the therapist when working with trauma.

 Course Objectives: As a result of this presentation, participants will be able to:

 Basic Topic Schedule